jan-cieslik/cancer_informatics/docs/ai/unsupervised_ml.md

 ## Data preprocessing

-The directories of the images still contain the masks of each image, which shows where a tumor is located.
+The directories of the images still contain the mask of each image, which shows where a tumor is located.
 We only will use the images without the masks further.
 Make sure, that you delete or move the images which include the masks, so only the ultrasound images remain.
 In Linux, you can do this for example by using the command `rm *mask*` in each of the three folders.

 ### Resizing the images

 When you look at the images, you can see, that they don't have the same size, so we have to scale them equally first.
 Doing this, we first have to decide what size would be best.
 In this case we do not have a large number of images, so we don't have to worry about restrictions regarding our computer performance.
 Otherwise, with a huge amount of images we would have to lower the resolution of the images to reduce the training time.
 The chosen size should fit all images included in the dataset.
 For this reason we look at the smallest included image, which size is 190x335 pixels.
-Often, quadratic images are used for machine learning models, so we chose a size of 190x190 pixels.
+Often, square images are used for machine learning models, so we chose a size of 190x190 pixels.

 We will use the [PIL library](https://pillow.readthedocs.io/en/stable/) among others to preprocess the images.
 With the following code we can resize them.